Targeted Participation Program category two guidelines

 - State Sporting Associations

 As recognised by the department.
 The pre-eminent representative organisation taking responsibility for the development of the sport in Western Australia and holds formal affiliation with the recognised National Sporting Organisation.
-The activity meets the Australian Sports Commission’s definition of sport.
+The activity meets the Australian Sports Commission’s definition of sport, in areas not currently funded.

 - Industry Representative Organisation/Peak Body